 From my experience, blended training is always the most effective methodology.
 To me, the research is a reminder that different situations need different mixes.

 It is too simplistic to say that a training program will be 50-50 synchronous and asynchronous, 50-50 physical and virtual.
-A more effective approach, in my opinion, is to adjust the mix for your employee training.
+A more effective approach to achieving your learning outcomes, in my opinion, is to adjust the mix for your employee training blended learning program.

 If your enterprise is training employees in “industry-leading audit, consulting, tax, and advisory services” such as Deloitte, then you would want to emphasize a face-to-face aspect in addition to the virtual and digital components.
 Deloitte’s employees are often in client situations that are of a private and personal nature.
 Thus, training should include enough opportunities for a variety of in-person roleplays.
 As a result, Deloitte’s mix will likely be “heavier” in physical, synchronous roleplay opportunities.

-On the other hand, perhaps the main goal of your enterprise is a focus on cross-cultural awareness.
-This is the case with Excedo, an organization which “improves your ability to communicate in cross-cultural business situations whatever your level of English”.
+On the other hand, perhaps the main goal of your enterprise is a focus on cross-cultural awareness in student-learning.
+This is the case with Excedo, an organization that “improves your ability to communicate in cross-cultural business situations whatever your level of English”.
 Their training involves case studies in which trainees use what they have learned to evaluate why the communication was not effective.
 This is a perfect task type for digital learning.
 Thus, Excedo’s mix will likely be “heavier” in digital, asynchronous case study tasks.

 There is no magic formula, and please don’t let anyone convince you that there is.
 The best advice I can give you is how I do it:

-I have found that not being afraid to make mistakes, even look a bit foolish sometimes, is a very powerful thing.
+I have found that not being afraid to make mistakes, even looking a bit foolish sometimes, is a very powerful thing.
 If I am trying something that I am very unsure of, I am upfront about it.
-I tell my learners that we are going to try something new.
-We do it, and then we reflect together about what worked or didn’t.
-My willingness to experiment, to be wrong gives my learners permission to do the same—an important part of any enterprise culture.
+I tell my learners that we are going to try something new and even encourage personalized learning.
+We do it, and then we reflect together on what worked or didn’t.
+An instructional designer’s willingness to experiment when authoring lessons, to be wrong gives learners permission to do the same—an important part of any enterprise culture.

 One thing that I do know for sure is to get the right tools for the job.

-EdApp is a blended learning solution that can help with synchronous and asynchronous, virtual and digital components.
-Let’s look at one of each.
+EdApp is one of the best blended learning solutions that can help with synchronous and asynchronous, virtual and digital components.
+It’s an online learning platform that facilitates corporate learning and adaptive learning through mobile learning, Let’s look at one of each blended learning model.

-Via Zoom or Microsoft teams, your trainers can hold scheduled, online lessons.
+Via learning technology like Zoom or Microsoft teams, your trainers can hold scheduled, online lessons.
+Blended courses are accompanied by instructor-led training whether in higher education or in enterprises.
 As I mentioned earlier, this is perfect for enterprises that aim for consistency of training among employees in different time zones within one country and/or a workforce spanning more than one country.
 Check out this article for more information.